FrederiqueRetsema/aws-nuke-with-aws-stepfunctions/README.md

 # AWS Nuke with Step Functions

 This solution implements AWS Nuke with a Step Function workflow that:
-1. Scans AWS resources for a specific tag (Cleanup=persist)
+1. Scans AWS resources for a specific tag (configurable, f.e.
+Cleanup=persist)
 2. Generates an AWS Nuke configuration file excluding tagged resources and excluding Control Tower resources
 3. Runs AWS Nuke in dry-run mode to preview deletions